 Recruit and engage

-Reevaluate effectiveness of strategies
+Reevaluate effectiveness of talent acquisition strategies

 This helps companies to realign their strategies to better suit the evolving business model and the market as well.
 While there are several metrics used by various companies to evaluate their strategies, the most significant ones are cost, time, quality, and quantity.

 Cost is an effective metric to measure quality since financial resources are limited and, if one cannot function within a budget, it is prudent to reevaluate it.

-Quality as a metric: Quality, like time, is a fickle entity.
+Quality, like time, is a fickle entity.
 Each organization would have a different interpretation of what it means.
 While one organization would value obedience, another may value innovation and yet another may define it by leadership and cultural fit.
 Whatever your organization’s definition of quality is, it is important to measure the success of your strategies against the quality of hire.

-Quantity as a metric: Hiring more employees than necessary is bound to take a toll on company resources.
+Hiring more employees than necessary is bound to take a toll on company resources.
 However, hiring inadequately will severely affect the desired outcome and can have a damaging effect on the morale of employees.
 Quantity is, therefore, a great way to measure the effectiveness of strategies.

 A good talent acquisition strategy is always in flux

 However, as you could probably discern from the points above, there is no one-size-fits-all when it comes to a strategy for talent acquisition.
 Instead, a good strategy is one that is designed to tailor to your business and is flexible enough to evolve as the business and markets change.

 Automate your hiring process using HackerEarth’s Technical Recruitment Software